Our technologies are prepared to run on both Windows and Linux OS.

 I always get the same error messages:

-A: It might be because the initialization of SPE engine is too long.
+A: This error may happen if the initialization of SPE engine takes too long.
 Phonexia Browser software treats it as initialization failure and kills the server.
-You can proceed as follows:

 A: We don’t provide USB without memory storage, possible solutions are: